andrewosh/hyperspace-mirroring-service/README.md

 # hyper-seeder-service
-A Hyperspace service with a RPC API for seeding
+A Hyperspace service with a RPC API for mirroring.